 You go into a bank thinking that you can easily apply for a merchant account that will allow you to process credit card payments more conveniently.
 Then you quickly learn that you are considered a high-risk business and finding a credit card processor won’t be as easy as you think.

 But why exactly are you tagged as high-risk?
-Here are three common reasons a business is considered a high-risk merchant account.
+Here are three common reasons a business is considered a high-risk merchant account credit card processing.

 More often than not, a financial institution will tag you as high risk because of the product you’re selling or the industry that you’re in.
 All types of businesses are categorized into a Standard Industrial Classification, or SIC code.